About the Journal

 The Transmathematica journal is owned and published by Dr James A.D.W.
 Anderson, 88 Lower Henley Road, Caversham, Reading, England, RG4 5LE.
 See the menu option About | Contact.

 The Transmathematica society predates the journal.
 Dr Anderson founded the society as a Google+ Community on 2nd April 2014.
-When Google closed its communities, Dr Anderson created a LinkedIn group to host the society on 9th February 2019, and then to a Discord server on 1st August 2023.
+When Google closed its communities, Dr Anderson transferred the society to a LinkedIn group on 9th February 2019, and then to a Discord server on 1st August 2023.